farazaleboyeh/led-matrix/README.md

 There is not currently, however, any avenue for renewing the Refresh Tokens  automatically at the time of writing.
 Given they expire every 4 months, an implementation for such was not listed as high-enough priority but is in the works.

 ### Interrupt-Driven Binary Code Modulation (BCM)
-Instead of standard PWM, the driver uses BCM driven by an ESP32 hardware timer.
-The matrix is scanned row-by-row, shifting 8 distinct bitplanes per row.
-Each bitplane's display time doubles (5µs, 10µs, 20µs, etc.), reconstructing 8-bit color depth visually while minimizing CPU load.
+Instead of standard PWM, which would demand an unsustainable 2,550 SPI updates per frame (10 rows x 255 steps) and cause severe CPU starvation, the driver implements Binary Code Modulation via the microcontroller's hardware timer.
+By shifting only 8 exponentially weighted bitplanes per row (5µs, 10µs, 20µs, etc.), BCM slashes bus traffic by 97% to just 80 updates per frame, reconstructing full 8-bit color depth through visual persistence while leaving the CPU free for WiFi and JPEG decoding.

 ### Double Buffering
 To prevent screen tearing during WiFi fetches or JPEG decoding: Operations draw to a back framebuffer (`draw_buffer`), `display.swap()` unpacks the back buffer into physical bitplanes (`bitplanes[10][8][5]`), & the ISR (`on_timer`) exclusively reads from the active bitplanes.